Nakul22/Sirius/Readme.md

 ## Angle-of-arrival Performance

 To evaluate the performance of the angle-of-arrival (AoA) estimation, we provide sample datasets and Matlab scripts in the [./aoa_performance](./aoa_performance) folder.
 These datasets include real world experiments data collected for the 900Mhz reconfigurable antenna.
 The test data and pretrained model are stored as .mat files.
 Running the "evaluate_aoa_estimation.m" script will load the test data and pretrained model, and evaluate the AoA estimation performance.
 The script also generates plots of the CDF of angle-errors and a scatter plot of the estimated angles.
 These plots reflect the core results of the paper and demonstrate the overall system performance, as shown in section "AoA Performance" of the paper.

+## Localization Performance

+To evaluate the performance of localization, we provide sample AoA outputs of all the outdoor expeirmentand corresponding Matlab scripts in the [./localization_performance](./localization_performance) folder.
+These datasets include real world experiments data collected for the 900Mhz reconfigurable antenna.
+The aoa results were obtained using the above mentined aoa scripts.
+Running the "evaluate_localization.m" script will load the aoa data and perform triangualtion to obtain the locations for each experiment iteration.
+The script also generates plots of the CDF of localization-errors.
+These plots reflect the localization results of the paper and demonstrate the overall system performance, as shown in evaluation section "Localization" of the paper.